pxlrbt/filament-v4-talk/slides.md

 </style>

 <!--
-Big improvements all over the board.
+- Big improvements all over the board.
-Most notable for larger datasets.
+- The bigger the better
 -->
 ---